JeffWeinell/misc.wrappers/README.md

  Collection of wrappers for programs that I did not create.

 ### Package Description
 This package includes functions to fascilitate running the program runeems_snps.
-The main function is ```runeems_snps_setup```, which takes as input two files: (1) a SNPs dataset in VCF-format and (2) a two-column text file with longitude and latitude coordinates for each individual in the VCF file.
+The main function is ```runeems_snps_setup```, which takes as input two files: (1) a SNPs dataset in (Variant-Call Format) VCF and (2) a two-column text file with longitude and latitude coordinates for each individual in the VCF file.
 Output of this function include all of the files and directories necessary for running EEMS.
 Bash files for running EEMS are also generated.

 ### Download, unpack, and install EEMS
 Follow the instructions [here](https://github.com/dipetkov/eems) on how to download the EEMS repository, which includes several programs, including ```runeems_snps``` which you must install from source.